kfrozen/HeaderCollapsibleLayout/README.md

 **Note that:**

-1. If there was NOT a view in your body layout that implemented the *NestedScrollingChild*, please wrap your body layout with a *NestedScrollView*.
+1. If there was NOT a view in your child layout that implemented the *NestedScrollingChild*, please wrap your header/body layout with a *NestedScrollView*.
 2. Setting **app:supportAutoExpand="false"** means the header will not automatically expand when user perform a fling action, instead of which the header will move with user's finger until totally expanded.
 3. We also provide a set of event callbacks: